 The Death of King Harold

 Since the majority of the primary accounts contradict each other, it is near impossible to provide a description of the battle that is 100% correct.

-Common consensus is that King Harold was killed towards the end of the day long battle.
+The common consensus is that King Harold was killed towards the end of the day-long battle.

 William of Malmesbury put it that Harold died from an arrow to the eye that went into the brain.